Bosnian Serb leader blames Muslims for 'preparing for war'

-AMSTERDAM Ratko Mladic's lawyers told judges on Friday that Bosnia's Muslims had been preparing for war long before the Bosnian Serb general, being tried in The Hague for genocide, ever set foot in the country in uniform.
+AMSTERDAM (Reuters) - Ratko Mladic's lawyers told judges on Friday that Bosnia's "fanatical" Muslim leaders had been preparing "jihad" long before the Bosnian Serb general, on trial in The Hague for genocide, ever set foot in the country in uniform.

-Mladic, 74, once an officer in the federal Yugoslav army, led Bosnian Serb forces in a three-year campaign to carve an ethnically pure Serb state out of Bosnia, a campaign that reached its nadir with the slaughter of thousands of Muslims in Srebrenica.
+Mladic, 74, once an officer in the federal Yugoslav army, led Bosnian Serb forces in a three-year campaign to carve an ethnically pure Serb state out of Bosnia.
+The campaign reached its nadir with the slaughter of thousands of Muslims in Srebrenica.

-Summing up at the end of Mladic's four-year trial at the International Criminal Tribunal for the former Yugoslavia, defence lawyer Branko Lukic said Bosnia's Muslims had created a climate of fear before the war's outbreak in 1992.
+Summing up at the end of Mladic's four-year trial at the International Criminal Tribunal for the former Yugoslavia, defense lawyer Branko Lukic said Mladic had been defending his country and its people from "ethnic and religious fanaticism."

-"The Bosnian Muslim Party of Democratic Action (SDA) was preparing for war," Lukic said, quoting from an "Islamic declaration" by Bosnia's wartime leader, Alija Izetbegovic, stating that "there can be no peace between the Islamic faith and non-Islamic social and political institutions".
+"The Bosnian Muslim Party of Democratic Action (SDA) was preparing for war," Lukic said.

+He quoted from an "Islamic declaration" by Bosnia's wartime leader, Alija Izetbegovic, which stated that "there can be no peace between the Islamic faith and non-Islamic social and political institutions".

 Prosecutors on Wednesday demanded life imprisonment for Mladic for leading Bosnian Serb forces as they encircled the U.N.-designated safe haven of Srebrenica and then murdered some 8,000 of its male Muslim inhabitants, burying them in mass graves.